chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/5_failure_injection_rds.md

 1. On the **Parameters** page, find the  **BootObject** parameter and replace the value there with `server_with_reconnect.py`
 1. Click **Next**
 1. Click **Next**
-1. Scroll to the bottom and under **Change set preview** note that you are changing the **WebServerAutoscalingGroup** and **WebServerLaunchConfiguration**.
+1. Scroll to the bottom and under **Changes (2)** note that you are changing the **WebServerAutoscalingGroup** and **WebServerLaunchConfiguration**.
 This CloudFormation deployment will modify the launch configuration to use the improved server code.
 1. Check **I acknowledge that AWS CloudFormation might create IAM resources.**
 1. Click **Update stack**
 1. Go the **Events** tab for the **WebServersForResiliencyTesting** Cloudformation stack and observe the progress.
-When the status is **UPDATE_COMPLETE_CLEANUP_IN_PROGRESS** you may continue.
+When the status is **UPDATE_COMPLETE** or **UPDATE_COMPLETE_CLEANUP_IN_PROGRESS** you may continue.
 {{% /expand%}}

+* This update deploys three new EC2 instances in a new Auto Scaling group.
+There may be a period that you will still see the old three instances running, before they are drained and terminated.
+* There may be a short period of unavailability.
+Make sure the web site is available before continuing.

-* Now re-run the experiment as per the steps below
+Now you will re-run the experiment as per the steps below:
 * Before we used a customer script.
 For this run of the experiment, we will show how to use AWS Fault Injection Simulator (FIS)

 ### 5.4 RDS failure injection using AWS Fault Injection Simulator (FIS) {#rdsfailureinjectionfis}